Select Production Orders

 Element Description

-Remove unreleased batch qty from calculations This will subtract the unreleased materials batch transactions for each production order from the quantity to be issued.
+Remove unreleased batch qty from calculations A check box that indicates (if selected) that the unreleased material batch transactions for each production order will be subtracted from the quantity to be issued.
 An unreleased batch has a status of On Hold or Balanced.
-Checking this option may increase the processing time if there are a large number of materials batches that have not been released.
+Selecting this check box may increase the processing time if there is a large number of material batches that have not been released.

 Table 3.
 Production Order Table